fortrabbit/help/docs/dns-troubleshooting.md

 So, in general: If your `www.` domain has an A-Record, there might be something wrong.
 If your naked domain has a CNAME record, there is definitely something wrong.

 Please check the domain in the Dashboard > {{app-name}} > domains > {{domain-name}}.
 That view shows you two tables: The one on the left is the desired setup and shows two rows: one for the naked, one for the `www.` domain.
 On the right hand side you see the same table, but this one shows you the actual current settings.
 If these match, everything will work.

+## No DNS settings

+Depending on your browser you might see a _DNS_PROBE_FINISHED_NXDOMAIN_ or _This site can't be reached_ or _This webpage is not available_ error.
+In such cases, it is likely that the domain is not registered or there are no DNS settings for that domain.
+You can verify that with the [dig command](/dig).
+You need to fix that with your domain provider.

 ## Time delays